Varying§

 v: Varying[T] ⇒ v.pipe(f: (Varying[T] → Varying[U])): Varying[U]

-such as those provided in the Standard Library: throttle
+such as those provided in the Standard Library: throttle, delay, and

 so on.